Gelephu Airport

-Gelephu Airport (IATA: GLU, ICAO: VQGP) is located in Samtenling Gewog, about 3 km from the town of Gelephu in Sarpang District, Bhutan.
+Gelephu Airport (IATA: GLU, ICAO: VQGP) is located in Samtenling Gewog, about 3 km from Gelephu in Sarpang District, Bhutan.
 The airport has been constructed on an area spanning over 500 acres and came into regular use in late 2017.
 It is one of only four airports in Bhutan.

 History

 The airport was inaugurated in October 2012, but regular scheduled operations were delayed for five years due to its lack of certification from the Department of Civil Aviation of Bhutan and because of funding issues.
-The airport was originally planned as an international airport but the plan was shelved in 2008.
+The airport was initially planned as an international airport, but the plan was shelved in 2008.
 In January 2015, The Department of Civil Aviation told Kuensel that the airport had been closed to scheduled flights due to the need to construct a new terminal building and control tower.
-A spokesperson said that it was hoped the new structures would be completed in February 2015, and at that point "from our side it’ll be [ready to] open to scheduled flights."
-Despite this, it was reported that Drukair was not aware of the airport's reopening and stated that it would not launch commercial flights until it had studied the market conditions to ensure scheduled operations were viable.
-After a brief period of flights in 2015, which were found to be uneconomic, flights eventually re-commenced in November 2017 with financial support from the Royal Bhutanese Government.
+A spokesperson said it was hoped the new structures would be completed in February 2015, and at that point, "from our side it’ll be [ready to] open to scheduled flights."
+Despite this, it was reported that Drukair was unaware of the airport's reopening and stated that it would not launch commercial flights once it studied the market conditions to ensure scheduled operations were viable.
+After a brief period of flights in 2015, which were found to be uneconomic, flights were eventually re-commenced in November 2017 with financial support from the Royal Bhutanese Government.

+In 2023, it was announced that a new international airport would be built as part of the proposed Gelephu Special Administrative Region.
+The existing domestic airport will remain operational.